 – Protecting Children from Wildfire Smoke and Ash (PDF)

 Debris from burned buildings can contain toxic substances.
 Homeowners may have gasoline, cleaning products, pesticides, and other chemicals stored in garages and sheds that may have burned in the fire.
 It is important not to expose yourself or your family to any of these materials.

 Debris awaits cleanup after fire destroyed a Lake County apartment complex in 2015.

-Cleaning fire debris and ash from a structure fire is dangerous.
+Cleaning debris and ash from a structure fire is dangerous.
 Burned buildings may still have walls that could collapse, batteries that could explode, and chemicals that are hazardous to your health.
-The state, local and federal officials initiate assessment and cleanup operations when it is safe to do so, under the coordination of the Governor’s Office of Emergency Services.
-If you are a resident of a burned area, we strongly encourage you to look to your city/county government for guidance, instruction and updates.
+State, local and federal officials initiate assessment and cleanup operations when it is safe to do so, under the coordination of the Governor’s Office of Emergency Services.
+If you are a resident of a burned area, we strongly encourage you to look to your city or county government for guidance, instruction and updates.
 Information is also available at wildfirerecovery.org.

 Contract crews clean debris following a fire in 2014.

 No Fire Damage?
 How to Clean Light Ash